• Skip to primary navigation

 Dance Recital Planning, Settled

-Last updated on November 9, 2018 by Sozo Staff Leave a Comment
+Last updated on June 12, 2026 by The Studio Guide Staff Leave a Comment

 From venue and costumes to programs, the overall success of your dance recital relies not only on proper planning but also on careful preparation.
 As the event date gets closer, be sure to communicate repeatedly with parents to ensure they know when and where to have dancers ready.
 In addition to that all-important element, you’ll want to make sure recital packets and extra items are all accounted for and — ideally — delegated to others for follow-up the week and day of the recital.